How can vaginal dryness be treated?

 To prevent vaginal dryness, it's first and foremost important to maintain good hygiene of the genital area, but this shouldn't be too frequent or carried out with aggressive products unsuited to the pH of this area.
 As we explained in our previous article on vaginal dryness, the vagina is a self-cleaning organ.
 Cleaning it internally would disrupt your vaginal flora and thus promote vaginal dryness, fungal infections, etc.

-It's also advisable to wear cotton underwear and pants that don't sit too close to the body, to avoid chafing in this area.
+It's also advisable to wear cotton undergarments and pants that don't sit too close to the body, to avoid rubbing this area.
 It's also important to avoid wearing underwear at night.

-Last but not least, it's important not to neglect non-penetrative sex during intercourse, as it promotes natural lubrication and avoids overly rapid penetration.
+Finally, it's important not to neglect non-penetrative sex during intercourse, as it promotes natural lubrication, and avoids overly rapid penetration.

 What treatments are available for vaginal dryness?

-First of all, it should be noted that vaginal dryness is the leading cause of pain during intercourse.
-This can lead to a fear of penetration, which in turn leads to a lack of lubrication and a drop in libido.
+First of all, it's worth noting that vaginal dryness is the leading cause of pain during intercourse.
+This can lead to a fear of penetration, which in turn results in a lack of lubrication and a drop in libido.

 But as we saw in our previous article on vaginal dryness, there can be other repercussions too.
 So it's important to take them into account quickly to treat the problem.

-First of all, to diagnose vaginal dryness, turn to a health specialist who will conduct an interview to find out more, as well as a clinical and gynecological examination.
-You may also need to take a vaginal swab or have a blood test to determine lthe cause of the vaginal dryness.
+First of all, to diagnose vaginal dryness, turn to a health specialist who will conduct an interview, to find out more, as well as a clinical and gynecological examination.
+You may also need to take a vaginal swab or have a blood test to determine the cause of the vaginal dryness.

-Thereafter, several treatments are available, depending on the case and the cause:
+Several treatments are then available, depending on the case and the cause:

 • Use of lubricants during intercourse

-• Hormone replacement therapy: taking estrogen to compensate for their decline (particularly in the case of menopause).
+• Hormone replacement therapy: taking estrogen to compensate for the decline in estrogen levels (particularly during the menopause).
 To be used locally, directly in the vagina, orally or in patches.

-• Hyaluronic acid ovule to moisturize and heal the vaginal mucosa, promoting tissue reconstruction.
-Use twice a week
+• Hyaluronic acid ova to moisturize and heal the vaginal mucosa, promoting tissue reconstruction.
+To be used twice a week

-• Cannulas for internal use to moisturize the inside of the vagina
+• Internal cannulas to moisturize the inside of the vagina

 • Finally, in certain situations, the doctor may prescribe an injection of botulinum toxin.